Hi.

 Reading a manifesto in Portland, OR

 My work as a writer has evolved unrecognizably over the years.
 I’ve been writing stories off and on since I was seven.
-In my adult life, I’ve written four novel-length works, a handful of novellas, a full essay collection, and probably a book’s worth each of uncollected short stories and essays.
+In my adult life, I’ve written five novel-length works, a handful of novellas, an essay collection, and probably three books’ worth of uncollected short stories and essays.
 (Plus at least 100K words of book reviews.)
-Most of this work has been terrible.
+Much of this work has been terrible.
 Some of it is actively getting shopped.

 Please get in touch with me if you’d like to chat, kcoldiron at gmail.
-I love talking about my work and I love new friends. <3
+I love talking about my work. <3